dddongri/MEU6505_Project_6/README.md

 - Existing LLM-based planners (such as LABOR, LLM+MAP) typically rely on scripted skills, limiting flexibility and generalization
 - This project develops a hierarchical framework where an LLM generates symmetry-aware subgoals that are executed by RL controllers

+### ✨ Contributions

+1. **Hierarchical Framework Integrating LLMs and RL** We propose a hierarchical control framework that addresses the challenges of long-horizon bimanual tasks and unstable training in end-to-end RL.
+By leveraging Large Language Models (LLMs) to generate symmetry-aware subgoals and skill sequences, the framework effectively guides low-level RL policies (Pick, Handover, Place), significantly improving task success rates in complex scenarios.
+To overcome the failure of pure RL in precise bimanual coordination, we adopted a DeepMimic-style approach for the handover subtask.

+2. **Efficiency via Symmetry-Based Policy Mirroring (Flipping)** We maximize sample efficiency by exploiting the structural symmetry of the humanoid robot.
+The learned policy is designed to be directly reusable for the opposite arm through state/action flipping, allowing for bi-directional execution without the need for redundant training on both sides.

+3. **Optimized State-Based Observation for Robust Generalization** To ensure computational efficiency and meet tight schedules, we optimized the observation space to focus on object poses and robot states rather than heavy vision-based inputs (RGB/Point-clouds).
+This approach enables sample-efficient learning and ensures robust generalization across diverse initial poses and object layouts in the simulation environment.

 ### 📊 Dataset and Environment

 - Utilizes Isaac Lab's simulated bimanual manipulation task environments